lannisterrr/promises/Readme.md

 5. The JS team wanted to encapsulate or standaradized this idea of an object that represents a future value.

+6. The inbuilt promise object is designed in such a way that when it's "value" property get's filled in then it's gonna trigger all the functions in the onfulfillment array.

 ## Custom Promise

 1. We will give our promise a **_ executor _** function , this function will do the work we are talking about.
 For eg - fetch data from api or setTimout.